mcci-usb/Cricket/README.md

 * The MCCI Model 3201 Enhanced Type-C Connection Exerciser (MUTT ConnEX-C) plugs and unplugs up to 4 devices for automated testing of USB Type-C® products.
 Developed in conjunction with Microsoft, the 3201 is upward compatible with the MCCI Model 3101/Model 3201 Connection Exercisers and the Microsoft MUTT ConnEx-C, but has a number of significant enhancements and improvements.

- **Link:** For more information, see the product home page at :([MCCI Model 3201 Enhanced Type-C Connection Exerciser ](https://mcci.com/usb/dev-tools/3201-enhanced-type-c-connection-exerciser/))
+ **Link:** For more information, see the product home page at [3201 Enhanced type-c connection exerciser](https://mcci.com/usb/dev-tools/3201-enhanced-type-c-connection-exerciser/)

    ![Model3201-typeC](assets/Model3201.png)